-Each unit consists of one share of Class A common stock and one-fourth of one redeemable warrant.
+Each unit consists of one share of Class A common stock and one-third of one redeemable warrant.
 Each whole warrant entitles the holder thereof to purchase one share of our Class A common stock at a price of \$11.50 per share, subject to adjustment as described in this prospectus, and only whole warrants are exercisable.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-Accordingly, unless you purchase a multiple of four units, the number of warrants issuable to you upon separation of the units will be rounded down to the nearest whole number of warrants.
+Accordingly, unless you purchase a multiple of three units, the number of warrants issuable to you upon separation of the units will be rounded down to the nearest whole number of warrants.

-Unless we tell you otherwise, the information in this prospectus assumes that the underwriters will not exercise their over-allotment option and gives effect to a 1.1-for-1 stock split of our common stock on March 11, 2021.
+Unless we tell you otherwise, the information in this prospectus assumes that the underwriters will not exercise their over-allotment option.